ScottCalcalas/XZDBfunction/README.md

 - Daily Functions for statistics and biology

-This README provides complete instructions for starting the application and using all its functions.
+This document provides complete instructions for starting the application and using all its functions.

 ## Quick tour
 ```r